CNuge/update-salmon-220k-positions/README.md

 [] - from here, carry the new information through to the salmon pop gen work, redoing the manhattan plots for the Fst, the LD calculations, and anything else required.
     -need to double check the orders of the SNPs, sort the final map file by their original positions (so that no weird bugs get introduced)

+## Things to test for / keep an eye on

+- confirm that the fasta files have the SNPs in the 101st (of 201) bp positions.
+Spot check a few and make sure the major alleles are there.

+- when you have the final bp positions in the new genome, spot check the file to make sure that the alleles for the SNP are in fact found at the specific bp indicated.

+- make sure the chromosome names are matched on the front and back end correctly, keep an eye out for any weird changes or things that are out of order in the files.
+    -  don't assume positional equivalency, get eyes on all the name matches